 Here’s a little bonus tip – don’t say “maybe” if you aren’t sure you’ll be going…maybe means you still have to revisit the situation and give your true answer.
 You can say “Sorry, I don’t think that will work for me.
 Is it okay to let you know if something changes?”
 This is a way of not feeling guilty for just saying NO, and seriously how can someone argue with “it won’t work for me”.
 Extra bonus – you don’t have to give an explanation or an excuse.
 Keep it simple.

-6. Take care of yourself – give yourself the personal time and space you need.
+6. Take care of yourself – give yourself the personal time and space you need to de-stress and relax.

 7. The number one line of defense is to wear your Shield – It’ll help you stay more centered and focused AND deflect the stress of those around you.